Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 This test should be run from the `node-homework` root folder.

-The [SQL section of w3schools](https://www.w3schools.com/sql/default.asp) is a good reference to assist you with this assignment.
+The [SQL section of W3Schools](https://www.w3schools.com/sql/default.asp) is a good reference to assist you with this assignment.

 ### **Preparation and Practice**

-Within sqlcommand, practice doing various SQL statements: SELECT, INSERT, UPDATE, DELETE, BEGIN, COMMIT, ROLLBACK.
+Within `sqlcommand`, practice running various SQL statements: SELECT, INSERT, UPDATE, DELETE, BEGIN, COMMIT, ROLLBACK.
 Your practice SQL statements should also include statements that use JOIN, GROUP BY, ORDER BY, HAVING, SUM, COUNT, etc. Continue practicing until you feel confident in your SQL skills.
 Remember that you can reload the database as needed.
 Also, practice writing subqueries as well.
 Then proceed to the following tasks.

 **Note:** These tasks require SQL statements that are somewhat complicated.
-Implement the statements incrementally — get one part working, then add more clauses, until everything works.
-If you run into problems, ask for assistance from a mentor or via the slack channel.
+Implement the statements incrementally — get one part working, then add more clauses, until the full query works correctly.
+If you run into problems, ask for assistance from a mentor or via the Slack channel.
 If SQL is new to you, there is plenty to learn!

 ### **Task 1: Find the total price of each of the first 5 orders, ordered by order_id.**

 There are several steps.
 You'll need to use the `price` from the `products` table and the `quantity` from the `line_items` table, so you'll need to join these with the `orders` table.
 You need to `GROUP BY` the `order_id`.
 You are grouping `line_items`.
 Also, `ORDER BY` the `order_id`.
-You need to select the `order_id` and the sum of the products price times the `line_items` quantity.
+You need to select the `order_id` and the sum of each product's price multiplied by the `line_items` quantity.
 The columns returned should be `order_id` and `total_price`.
-You use aliasing to specify total_price for the sum of price times quantity.
+You should use aliasing to label the sum of `price` times `quantity` as `total_price`.

 When you have this running in `sqlcommand`, add the SQL statement to `assignment5-sql.txt`.